stanrogo/gale-hogwarts/README.md

 Next, navigate to the directory you just cloned using terminal/powershell.
 Now run: ```npm install```.
 If you're using a mac, you will have to execute this command as ```sudo npm install```.
 This will install all the necessary files that we will use.
 After this run the command ```npm start``` which will start a server running on port 8000, serving out the files in this directory.

+Now launch the GALE server which should open on port 8080 by default.
+Use the methods discussed in the lecture slides.

 You can now launch the gale application!
-Navigate to the URL that should look as follows: ```http://localhost:8080/gale/concept/http://localhost:8000/testing```.
+Navigate to the URL that should look as follows: ```http://localhost:8080/gale/concept/http://localhost:8000/hogwarts/hogwarts```.

 This should present you with the intro page which currently has no adaptation at all.